Strategia dell’Unione europea per la regione alpina

 [9] http://www.alpconv.org/it/convention/protocols/Documents/trasporti_it.pdf dove è scritto a pagina 3: d) garantire il traffico intralpino e transalpino incrementando l’efficacia e l’efficienza dei sistemi di trasporto e favorendo i vettori meno inquinanti e con minore consumo di risorse ad un costo economicamente sopportabile, e: 2.
 Le Parti contraenti si impegnano a sviluppare il settore dei trasporti tenendo conto dei principi di precauzione, prevenzione e causalità.

 [10] Cfr.
 Regolamento Meccanismo per Collegare l’Europa 1315/2013 Art.
 4 Obiettivi settoriali specifici … 2.
-Nel settore dei trasporti, … a) eliminare le strozzature, …. realizzare i collegamenti mancanti e, in particolare, migliorare le tratte transfrontaliere. http://www.presidioeuropa.net/blog/?p=6910 – Regolamento TEN-T 1316/2013 Art.
+Nel settore dei trasporti, … a) eliminare le strozzature, …. realizzare i collegamenti mancanti e, in particolare, migliorare le tratte transfrontaliere. https://www.presidioeuropa.net/blog/?p=6910 – Regolamento TEN-T 1316/2013 Art.
 10 Priorità generali 1.
 Nello sviluppo della rete globale, si dà priorità generale alle misure necessarie per: c) realizzare i collegamenti mancanti e eliminare le strozzature, in particolare nelle tratte transfrontaliere; …

 [11] Cfr. a pagina 39 del Corridors Progress Report_version1_2014: 2.3.
 Critical issues on the corridor – Most of the main critical issues concern the railway infrastructure along the corridor and comprise missing links, bottlenecks and interoperability issues 1) Main missing links • Lyon-Turin … 2) Bottlenecks • Railway nodes Torino